 Here you can find the detailed UPSC EPFO salary for the APFC and EO/AO posts.

-Who Should Prepare for the UPSC EPFO EO Post?
+Who Should Prepare for the UPSC EPFO EO/AO Post?

 UPSC EPFO EO/AO exam is open to all graduates, so anyone with a bachelor’s degree can apply for the exam.
 However, should everyone apply for this exam?
 Let’s understand.